duilee/doodoo47/README.md

 ## :round_pushpin: About myself

 Graduated from UC Berkeley in May 2019 as Applied Mathematics Major with concentration in Fianance/Data Science.
-Currently, working as a Business Strategist seeking to implement computational aspects into my daily work.

 Interested in computational algorithms, optimization, predictive analysis including machine learning, deep learning and data management.
 Always open for discussions and ideas.